 The striking fresco depicting Mithras stabbing a bull in the throat, Barberini Palace. © Costantinus

 Following extensive restoration costing €360,000 the mithraeum of the Baths of Caracalla were opened to the public in November 2012.
-The Baths of Caracalla are quite simply amazing, and are well worth a visit (more information, opening hours and prices).
+The Baths of Caracalla are quite simply amazing, and are well worth a visit.
 Entry to the mithraeum is not included in the entry fee for the baths, and opening hours are much more restricted – hence booking is strongly advised.
 Guided tours are offered at 10:00 am, 10:30 am, and 1:00 pm.

 The Castra Peregrinorum mithraeumwas discovered in the early 1970s beneath the church of Santo Stefano Rotondo.
 This mithraeum is only open by appointment, at the church.
 The artefacts recovered from excavations are on display in the museum of the Baths of Diocletian.